The letter grades in Yale College are as follows:

 - Registration withheld In order to employ the Credit/D/Fail option, students whose registration is being withheld by the Office of Student Financial Services or any other administrative office of the University must submit their schedules on time, before the deadline indicated on the student’s course schedule and listed in the Yale College Calendar with Pertinent Deadlines.

-- Conversion to a letter grade Until the Friday three weeks before the end of each term, as published in the Yale College Calendar with Pertinent Deadlines, a student who has elected a course on the Credit/D/Fail basis may choose to receive a letter grade in that course by filing the appropriate form in the office of the residential college dean.
+- Conversion to a letter grade Until the deadline published in the Yale College Calendar with Pertinent Deadlines, a student who has elected a course on the Credit/D/Fail basis may choose to receive a letter grade in that course by converting enrollment to a letter grade online by means of the Yale Student Information System (SIS) or by filing the appropriate form in the office of the residential college dean.
 After the deadline such conversion is not possible.
 If a student converts from the Credit/D/Fail option to a letter grade before the deadline, the option may not again be resumed even if the student desires to do so before the deadline.

 - Conversion from a letter grade to Credit/D/Fail A course once elected for a letter grade may not subsequently be converted to a course taken on the Credit/D/Fail basis.

 - Courses selected after the deadline A student who for any reason has been granted extraordinary permission by the Committee on Honors and Academic Standing to elect a new course after the deadline for submitting a course schedule may not employ the Credit/D/Fail option in that course.
 A change of level in courses in which the subject is taught in an ordered progression is not considered the election of a new course.

 - Acceleration credit Work completed under the Credit/D/Fail option cannot yield acceleration credit.